sukhada35/sukhada35/README.md

 <h1 align="center">I'm Sukhada Gulhane</h1>
 <h3 align="center">A budding UI/UX Designer</h3>

-- 🔭 I’m currently working on **Titanic survivability rate** which is a ML project, you can find it here: https://github.com/ashmit27j/Tech-project-modified
+- 🛒 I’m currently working on an **Amazon Clone** project using HTML and CSS, which you can find here: [Amazon Clone](https://github.com/sukhada35/amazon-clone)
 - 🌱 I’m currently learning **Python, TailwindCSS and Figma**

 - 🤝 I’m looking for help with **Web dev and design projects**